|Table of contents|

 9. Visualize the process

 For making people understand the process properly, they must experience it.
 The steps can be explained but to truly understand, one must try design thinking process in practice.
-Good visualization helps the understanding and remembering the process.
+Good visualization helps to understand and remember the process.
 The wording should also be in the company language for easier understanding.

 10. Connect the design thinking doing to the innovation process